DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Implementation Details

 \section{Implementation Details}

-\methodname~architecture is based on UNet with Adaptive Group Normalization (AdaGN) which was originally proposed in~\cite{dhariwal2021diffusion} and also adapted in~\cite{karunratanakul2023gmd} for sequence prediction tasks.
-We adapt this network architecture for our two-stage design, that involves pre-grasp and post-grasp diffusion models.
+While we experiment with a transformer backbone as proposed in MDM \cite{tevet2023mdm}, \methodname's~main architecture is based on UNet with Adaptive Group Normalization (AdaGN) which was originally proposed in~\cite{dhariwal2021diffusion} and also adapted in~\cite{karunratanakul2023gmd} for sequence prediction tasks.
+We adapt this network architecture for our two-stage design, that involves grasping and interaction diffusion models.
 We provide the hyperparameter settings used in our architecture in Table~\ref{tab:related_work}.